Digital Monster: Digimon Original 20th anniversary

-In 26 June 2017, the 20th anniversary edition of the original Digimon virtual pet was released in Japan.
+On 26 June 2017, the 20th anniversary edition of the original Digimon virtual pet was released in Japan.
 This evolved version has several new functions including Web Link and allowing you to simultaneously train two Digimon.
-It is also available in 2 colors: original brown and gray.
+It is also available in two colors: original brown and gray.
 In addition to versions 1 through 5 of Digital Monster, this version includes 134 trainable Digimon, and a total of 154 appearing Digimon.
 Special Digi-Eggs have also been added that can be obtained by meeting certain conditions (Digi-Eggs are the first step in the bringing-up of your Digimon), as well as the ability to obtain Omnimon by fusing the Original Brown-exclusive Agumon and Original Grey-exclusive Gabumon.

-In November 2017, 3 new additional color of the 20th anniversary edition of the Digimon virtual pet was released in Japan using the color of Omegamon, Alphamon and Zubamon.
+In November 2017, three new additional colors of the 20th anniversary edition of the Digimon virtual pet were released in Japan using the colors of Omegamon, Alphamon and Zubamon.
 Omegamon Color comes with exclusive Coronamon Digi-egg, Alphamon Color comes with exclusive Lunamon Digi-egg, and Zubamon Color comes with exclusive Meicoomon Digi-egg.
-Connecting first wave of the 20th anniversary edition of the Digimon virtual pet with second wave of the 20th anniversary edition of the Digimon virtual pet will unlock Dorumon Egg on both devices.
+Connecting the first wave of the 20th anniversary edition of the Digimon virtual pet with the second wave of the 20th anniversary edition of the Digimon virtual pet will unlock Dorumon Egg on both devices.

 The 20th anniversary edition of the Digimon virtual pet was released worldwide in 2019, the anniversary of the franchise outside of its home country.
-The English release is available in 5 versions with several colors each.
+The English release is available in five versions with several colors each.